publiccodenet/about/activities/communication/pitching.md

 To get more comfortable with these different pitches, we propose a game.

-1. Create a card for each pitch and audience type.
+1. Create a card for each pitch and audience type (listed below).
 2. Shuffle the decks.
 3. Have someone draw a pitch and an audience.
 4. Practice giving the pitch!